 Jeanne Straus is the daughter of R. Peter Straus and Ellen Sulzberger Straus.
 Following in the long and illustrious tradition of her family, Ms. Straus is an activist in community service and a leader in the communications industry.
 She began her career working at The White House News Summary as an editorial assistant and then worked for the Associated Press.
 She joined the family business in 1980, working in news operations and eventually as Program Director of WMCA.
-Since assuming the leadership of the newspapers, her other roles have included serving on the board and as president of the New York Press Association; serving on the executive committee and as president of the New York Press Association Foundation; as founder and president of the Community Reporting Alliance; and as founder and vice president of New York Cares, the largest volunteer organization in New York City.
+Since assuming the leadership of the news company, her other roles have included serving on the board and as president of the New York Press Association; serving on the executive committee and as president of the New York Press Association Foundation; as founder and president of the Community Reporting Alliance; and as founder and vice president of New York Cares, the largest volunteer organization in New York City.

 The family tradition at the company continues to a fourth generation.
 Becca Tucker, a great-granddaughter of Nathan Straus and niece of Jeanne Straus is the editor of Dirt Magazine.
 Before joining the company she worked as a reporter for The New York Sun and Manhattan Media, and as the managing editor of the magazine New York Family.
 Ms. Tucker has won numerous awards for her writing and reporting for Straus News, including the prestigious National Education Writers Association Award in 2010.

 Purchase of Manhattan newspapers: Our Town, The West Side Spirit, Our Town Downtown, The Chelsea Clinton News, The Westsider